ManticoreGamesInc/platform-documentation/src/tutorials/ui_reference.md

 ## Client-Server Communication

+UI Elements can only be accessed by [client-side Scripts](networking.md).
+This means that for UI interactions to affect Networked objects, or have other in-game effects that are not strictly client-side, it is necessary to create **Event Broadcasts** to communicate between server and client.
+See the [Events namespace](https://docs.coregames.com/api/events/) for more information and examples.

 ## UI Container Types

 UI Containers have a **Content Type** which allow creators to specify the way the UI works and optimize performance.
 By default, UI Containers will haver the **Dynamic** type, but can be made more performant by changing their type to **Static** in instances where they do not need to move.